jsdclxvi/Reforestation/README.md

-## Why can't your nose be 12 inches long?
-Because then it'd be a foot!
+## You can't trust a ladder.
+It will always let you down